An escrow bank is a financial institution that provides escrow account services and physically holds the funds during escrow transactions.

 Requires specialized staff, tech, processes that go far beyond simply holding funds

-As an escrow agent, banks take on significant legal liability for the proper handling of transactions
+As an escrow agent, banks take on significant legal liability for the proper handling of

 Layers of compliance requirements beyond standard banking regulations

-High-volume, small-dollar escrow transactions require sophisticated automation that most banks haven't built
+High-volume, small-dollar escrow transactions require sophisticated automation that most

-Dedicated escrow companies and platforms have purpose-built technology and specialized expertise
+Dedicated escrow companies and platforms have purpose-built technology and specialized

 Track conditions, verify docs, communicate with multiple parties, and handle disputes